Dr Emma Johnson

-Emma graduated with a Bachelor of Veterinary Science from James Cook University in 2011.
+Emma graduated with a Bachelor of Veterinary Science from James Cook Universit.
 After spending some time in general practice, she completed a small animal rotating internship at the University of Sydney.
-In 2016 Emma commenced an anaesthesia and analgesia residency through the American College of Veterinary Anaesthesia at the University of Melbourne, finishing in January 2019.
+Then Emma completed an anaesthesia and analgesia residency through the American College of Veterinary Anaesthesia at the University of Melbourne, finishing in 2019.
+Emma passed her speciality board exams and became a diplomate of the American College of Veterinary Anesthesia and Analgesia in 2020.